rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 `s3` (as it is already closed when `n2` is being entered).

 Note that, from the perspective of this design, this case is a non-issue.
-That is, because sections will be ignored once they are closed.
-Because of that, any such modified definition (`n2`) is not understood to be with regards to `n3/s3`, but with regards to some other open presequent section.
-Consequently, modified definitions may yield unexpected results, if the above structural dependency is not taken into account.
+That is, because sections will be ignored as soon as they are closed.
+Because of that, any such modified definition (with regards to `n2`) is not understood to be with regards to `n3/s3`, but with regards to some other open presequent section.
+Consequently, modified definitions may yield unexpected results, if the above structural dependency is not correctly taken into account.

-Note however that certain conditions may still yield a seemingly identical result.
+However, certain conditions may still yield a seemingly identical result.
 If that is the case, the reasons for those matching results differ none the less.

-**case 2: (node level 1 < node level 2)**
+**case 2: (node level 1 << node level 2)**

 ```
       n0